 - A. Adult Care Center.
 In the following districts: MU-L, MU-M, MU-H, MU-D, C-1, C-2, I-1, PRD, MXD AND AG, an adult care center shall be permitted provided the following conditions are meet: - 1.
-Each Adult Care Center operator shall apply for a ZCO on a form provided by the Department of Planning, Engineering and Permits (Department).
+Each Adult Care Center operator shall apply for a Zoning Certificate of Operation (ZCO), which shall be accompanied by a fee as adopted by the Council from time to time and is located in Chapter 9, Article VIII of this ordinance, on a form provided by the Department of Planning, Engineering and Permits (Department).
 A copy of such application shall be forwarded to the appropriate neighborhood association for their information at least four weeks prior to the final determination as to approval of a ZCO.
 Applicant shall comply with all current provisions of this ordinance and receive said ZCO from the Department prior to beginning operation.
 Any Child Care facility which is currently registered or licensed by Department of Human Resources, Jefferson County (DHR) as of the effective date of this Ordinance, shall apply for said ZCO within 45 days as of the effective date of this Ordinance.